 Prepare a basic square or rectangular chocolate cake using a packet cake mix.
 Cover with chocolate frosting.
 The messier it looks the better as it is meant to be a construction site!

 Crush different colored biscuits and place in small piles around the cake to resemble dirt piles.
 If you can find mini shovels to go in the piles that enhances the look.
 Place small plastic construction vehicles around the site cake and yellow and orange candles.

 Make a sign saying "X's Construction Birthday Party Site" out of a tooth pick or small wooden skewer and some card.
-Put some plastic construction tape around the edge of the cake - cut the width if necessary.
+Put some plastic warning tape around the edge of the cake - cut the width if necessary.
 Voila, a quick and easy cake.

-Instead of the traditional party bags, put any favors in a plastic hard hat, tool box (plain cardboard lunch box) or tool pouch with the child's name on it.
+Instead of the traditional favor bags, put any favor in a plastic hard hat, tool box (plain cardboard lunch box) or tool pouch with the child's name on it.
 Favor ideas might include:

 Or how about these builder treats: